 Then let us define

-These spaces and maps are useful to construct symplectic resolutions of singular affine $\Gr^{\colambda}_{\comu}$.
-Let all $\colambda_i$ in $\ucolambda$ be fundamental coweights (which means this is a maximal sequence which splits ${\colambda} = \sum_i \colambda_i$ into nonzero dominant coweights).
+These spaces and maps are useful for constructing symplectic resolutions of singular affine $\Gr^{\colambda}_{\comu}$.
+Let all $\colambda_i$ in $\ucolambda$ be fundamental coweights (which means this is a maximal sequence that splits ${\colambda} = \sum_i \colambda_i$ into non-zero dominant coweights).
 We will also need the corresponding irreducible highest weight representations $V(\colambda_k)$ of the Langlands dual group $\GLangDual $.
-Then there's the following result (see \cite{KWWY}, Theorem 2.9)
+Then there is the following result (see \cite{KWWY}, Theorem 2.9)